-Fifty Years after the Treaty of Rome, 20 years after the Cecchini Report and 15 years after the founding of SEI and in the light of ongoing work at SEI and CARIS it seemed an apposite moment to reflect on the experience of the European Union and the academic research that it stimulated and what it means for future research.
+Fifty Years after the Treaty of Rome, 20 years after the Cecchini Report and 15 years after the founding of SEI and in the light of ongoing work at SEI and CARIS it seemed an appropriate moment to reflect on the experience of the European Union and the academic research that it stimulated and what it means for future research.
 It was also a point at which to mark the departure of Alasdair Smith from Sussex .
 He is a major figure in the literature on economic integration and for 26 years has been a driving force in research at Sussex on economic integration.

 The intention was to have a brainstorming style of conference; presentations not papers to encourage debate and indeed fruitful disagreement.
-The field was not purely the EU though given its role as the major exemplar of inter state deep integration it was a key subject of consideration both in itself and its influence in the world.
+The field was not purely the EU though given its role as the major exemplar of inter-state deep integration it was a key subject of consideration both in itself and its influence in the world.
 The presentations were not simply economics.
 Helen Wallace and Francis McGowan reflected on the political economy from a political science perspective.
 Michael Gasiorek and Tony Venables reflected on developing country issues in preferential integration and David Vines asked whether the current wave of regional Integration in East Asia owed anything to the EU example; Peter Holmes and Alasdair Smith considered the lessons from EU integration for the rest of the world and modelling respectively.
 Jaroslav Pietras ,and Alan Mayhew discussed the impact of the European integration process on policies and outcomes in the countries central Europe, Fabienne Ilzkovitz and Adriaan Dierx examined the challenges for further deep integration within the EU while Peter Dodd ( standing in for Vicky Pryce ) and Jim Rollo looked at the challenges for policy makers from developments in empirical techniques and theory; Alan Winters examined migration as perhaps the deepest form of deep integration.
-There were Lacunae; above all the conference did nor look at monetary integration except in passing in the presentations by Vines and Rollo either in itself or through the controversies over its possible impact on trade and growth.
+There were Lacunae; above all the conference did not look at monetary integration except in passing in the presentations by Vines and Rollo either in itself or through the controversies over its possible impact on trade and growth.
 Helen Wallace (founding Director of SEI) and John Palmer (SEI practitioner Fellow) discussed the longer term implications of economic and political integration in the EU over the last 50 years while Francis McGowan spoke to the political economy of EU integration of the regulation of network utilities.

 The follow up to the conference will be pursued in research planning in SEI and CARIS and future funding proposals